-2017 Encre de chine sur papier Arches BFK Rives /Chinese ink on Arches paper BFK Rives 50 x 60 cm
+2017 Encre de chine sur papier Arches BFK Rives /Chinese ink on Arches paper BFK Rives 50 x 60 cm unique piece framed and signed by the artist

 Templum

 Iceland.
 Where the snow encircles volcanic rocks, dwindling in silence.
 The artist saw a temple there, which she represents with blank pages edged in charcoal and black stone.
 'The "templum" was a rectangle traced in the sky by the augur (an appointed official and priest) to read divine secrets,' she explains.
 'To create a templum, the augur aligned his zone of observation with the cardinal points of heaven and earth.
 Temple buildings of stone followed this ground-plan and were sacred in perpetuity.'
 Here, the abstract and the sacred emerge from Icelandic landscapes.